Okira-E/Express-TS-Prisma-Swagger-Template/README.md

-# Express-TS-Prisma-Swagger-Template
+# Expressify

 ## Description

-Express-TS-Prisma-Swagger-Template is a starter project and template that sets up a TypeScript application with Express.js, Prisma, and Swagger.
+Expressify is a starter project and template that sets up a TypeScript application with Express.js, Prisma, and Swagger.
 This project provides a solid foundation for building scalable backend applications using these technologies.